 If you walk through any drug store you will find a wide variety of topical acne medications available without a prescription.
 They all declare a similar message about clear skin.
 If you examine the ingredients closely you will find that they all contain varying degrees of different medications and this can be very confusing.
-In today’s post I’m going to cover the common acne medications that are available over the counter and provide some specific recommendations about what products work best for which types of acne.
+In today’s post I’m going to cover the common acne medications that are available like Adapalene and Benzoyl Peroxide over the counter and provide some specific recommendations about what products work best for which types of acne.

 Before we jump into this, I want to take a minute to refresh the topics that I have already covered in this blog series.
 We started with the most important step – making the diagnosis.
 There are four types of acne and knowing the type of acne that you have will be key in determining the best treatment options.
 Next up was the best face wash for acne prone skin.
 Keeping your skin clean is important and in this post we covered the types of cleansers available as well as how to properly clean your face.
 The third post was all about oily skin – the cause of oil and what you can do to help control it.
 If you are new here, enter your email address below and I’ll send the prior posts to you.